My Greatest Teacher

 I told myself it was justified to see Dad.
 Steve gave me his blessing, and then tried to suggest routes and game-plans.
 But I already had it mapped out in my mind; we’d get a hotel room closest to home.
 Hiouchi Motel or Patrick Creek Lodge.

 The rooms at Patrick Creek Lodge have mission-style furniture and vaulted redwood ceilings.
 In the past I would have camped in the van or a tent or on my best friend’s couch in Crescent City.
-But the pandemic has changed everything.
-You know that.
+But motherhood and the pandemic has changed everything.
+Everything.

 I’d forgotten how when we travel, it upsets Autumn’s natural rhythm.
 She gets antsy and angsty and now she sits across from me indian-style on the white 70s-style bedspread.
 “Let’s talk,” she says so we talk about what’s outside the window: bushes, trees, lights, leaves.
 There are no other cars in the parking lot and I am uncertain if there is an overnight watch person or not.
 The friendly fellow who checked us in said he was “locking up and heading home for the night.”